exoriente/nodice/02_character_creation.md

 - Interaction : Bard
 - Proficiency

+## Stealth

+This skills includes moving silently and unseen, climbing walls, picking locks, picking pockets, acrobatics, setting traps and more.
+It also covers the opposites of these skills: avoiding and dismantling traps, detecting others using stealth as well as guarding and keeping watch.

 ## Magic

 Only wizards can use magic.
-Other characters still have magic levels equal to half their character level, but use that only to compare against a wizards power when resisting magic or defending against it.
+Other characters still have magic levels equal to half their character level, but use that only to compare against a wizard's power when resisting magic or defending against it.

 ## Proficiency